The 14 Best Ski Jackets for Men and Women, According to Thousands of Customer Reviews

 Best Down Option: Canada Goose MacMillan Slim Fit Hooded Parka

 For an ultra-luxe option, Nordstrom customers suggest considering this down parka from Canada Goose.
-The sleek jacket features a two-way closure to keep out unwanted cold air, a roomy hood, and it even boasts a Thermal Experience Index rating up to -5 degrees Fahrenheit.
+The sleek jacket features a two-way closure to keep out unwanted cold air and a roomy hood, and it even boasts a Thermal Experience Index rating up to -5 degrees Fahrenheit.
 “The jacket is such a great looking, best quality available, super warm down jacket,” said one shopper.
 “Canada goose is world-renowned for style, quality, and extreme usability!
 It’s not just for show, but for true outdoor ruggedness and warm, long-lasting quality.”
-Reviewers also praised its not-too-bulky fit, which you can shop in seven different colorways.
+Reviewers also praised its not-too-bulky fit, which you can shop in five different colors.

 To buy: nordstrom.com, $895

 Besides boasting 40 grams of patented PrimaLoft insulation (a water-resistant material originally designed to keep the US Army warm), this ski jacket from L.L.Bean features dedicated pockets for goggle wipes and ski-pass clips, as well as a powder skirt that can connect to your pants.
 The best part?
 The jacket is machine washable and can be thrown in the dryer, so you never have to worry about a dry cleaning bill.
 “This coat is by far one of the best products I have bought from L.L.
 Bean.
 The fit is as expected, this coat is comfortable, it provides the best warmth I've found in this style of coats, and it allows for a lot of movement.
 I feel warm even in sub-zero wind chills while still feel a free range of motion,”one customer raved.